-In effect, the companies he rates companies will need to pay 24p per liter of drink if it contains 8 grams of sugar per 100 milliliters and 18p per liter of drink if it contains between 5 — 8 grams of sugar per 100 milliliters.
+In effect, companies will need to pay 24p per liter of drink if it contains 8 grams of sugar per 100 milliliters and 18p per liter of drink if it contains between 5 — 8 grams of sugar per 100 milliliters.

 Some soft drinks contain too much sugar 👎🏾— HM Treasury (@hmtreasury) April 5, 2018

 The #sugartax will help fight childhood obesity and fund sports 🏀 and breakfast clubs 🍎, helping our kids stay healthy 🙌🏽 https://t.co/LEuHtx5o1l pic.twitter.com/k9tihkZXAo